 Your typical day will start steaming hot coffee for the early risers at 6:30am in the Dining Hall.
 A full Breakfast complete with eggs to order is served family style at 7:00 am.
 At that time, you will make a sandwich for lunch to enjoy on the River, or if you’d rather come back to the camp for lunch, there is always hot soup available.
 You will also be offered a choice of entrees for dinner that evening, including the option of fresh fish.
 Then it’s time to gear up, as the boats leave the Lodge at 8:15 am and return after a full day of fishing at 5:30 PM.

 Once your day on the water is complete, you will return to the Lodge for a hot shower and brief rest before dinner.
-Dinner is served between 6:30 and 7:00 PM in the main Dining Hall, starting with imaginative hors d'oeuvres, refreshments and then a four-course meal consisting of freshly baked breads, salad, and a main entree served with a starch and seasonal vegetables, followed by one of our signature desserts.
+Dinner is served at 7:00 PM in the main Dining Hall, starting with imaginative hors d’oeuvres, refreshments and then a four-course meal consisting of freshly baked breads, salad, and a main entree served with a starch and seasonal vegetables, followed by one of our signature desserts.

 Your Guides are assigned each evening after dinner for the next day’s fishing.
 This gives you and your Guide a chance to discuss what species you want to fish for the next day, and to make sure you have all the right gear ready.
 We rotate our Guides every day.
 That way our guests get to know all of our Guides and experience many different parts of the river, as each Guide has his favorite fishing spots and techniques.
 We do not put more than 2 anglers with a Guide and Boat.
 If you want to have a shore lunch consisting of freshly caught fish and all of the fixin’s the next day, now is the time to order it so we can have it ready for your morning departure.
 You are then free to tie flies, gear-up for the next day, or relax in our new Recreation Hall while swapping fish tales of the “one that got away”.
 Of course, if you still haven’t caught enough fish for the day, you can sample the outstanding fishing available right in front of the Lodge.